-There's a new laundry detergent on store shelves and it packs some powerful punches.
+There's a new name in laundry detergents on store shelves and it packs some powerful punches.

 In early 2015, Walmart became the first United States retailer to begin stocking Persil laundry products on its store shelves.
-This was big news because Persil is a higher-priced heavy duty detergent made by Henkel and becomes a direct competitor to Procter & Gamble's long-standing leader in sales at Walmart, Tide.
-Persil is now available in most grocery stores and mass market retailers across the United States.
+This was big news because Persil is a higher-priced heavy duty detergent made by Henkel and became a direct competitor to Procter & Gamble's long-standing leader in sales at Walmart, Tide.
+Persil is now available in most grocery stores and mass-market retailers across the United States.

 Persil ProClean Power Liquid